afisherlopez/EMBER/README.md

 ## Running it again later

-Once you've done the one-time setup above, starting EMBER again is quick.
+Once you've done the one-time setup above, starting EMBER again is quick (no need to download it again).
 Open Terminal and:

-1. Type `cd ` and drag the EMBER folder onto Terminal, then press `Return` (like [Step 1](#step-1-go-to-the-ember-folder)).
+1. Type `cd ` and drag the EMBER folder onto Terminal, then press `Return` (like [Step 2](#step-2-go-to-the-ember-folder)).
 2. Run these two lines:

    ```bash